nerdslabs/storex/README.md

 ### Connect to store

-Next part is connect from javascript to created store, `params` are passed as second argument in store `init/2` and as third in `mutation/5`.
+You have to connect the newly created store with a frontend side to be able to synchronise the state: `params` are passed as second argument in store `init/2` and as third in `mutation/5`.
+You can subscribe to changes inside store state by passing option `subscribe` with function as a value.

 ```javascript
 import Stex from 'stex'